ArtBabarykin/NumberGuesser/README.md

-## Welcome to Number Guessing geme!
+## Welcome to Number Guessing game!

 You have 3 attempts to guess a randomly generated number between 1 and 10.